subethaedit/SubEthaEdit/Contributing.md

 #### General Feedback

-Create a new issue on our [Issues page](https://github.com/LoneMonkeyProductions/SubEthaEdit/issues).
+Create a new issue on our [Issues page](https://github.com/subethaedit/SubEthaEdit/issues).
 Issues and discussions are expected to be written in english.

 Bug reports __should__ include your environment.
 You can generate a bug report template automatically in SubEthaEdit by selecting "Help" > "Create Bug Report…" in the menu.

 ## Contributing Code

+If you are in doubt if a feature you want to implement fits in the philosophy of the app, take the [Application Definition Document](ApplicationDefinition.md) as guidance.

 ### Repository Structure